facebookincubator/velox/velox/docs/monthly-updates/august-2022.rst

 * Add support for Right Semi Join.
 * Add basic :ref:`Window operator<window-node>`.
-* Add support for parsing `month` string (prefix "Jan" or the full name "January") in Joda library.
 * Add support for spilling `order by`.
 * Add support for zero-copy `vector view`_.
 * Add support for DECIMAL addition and subtraction functions.